-Before your procedure, make sure your health care surrogate has copies of your forms, and bring a copy of these documents with you to the hospital.
+Before your procedure, please ensure your health care surrogate has copies of your forms, and bring a copy of these documents with you to the hospital.
 These forms will become a copy of your medical record.

-Chapter Four:
+Chapter Four: Caring for Yourself - Presurgical Preparations